provider image

 • You don’t plan on any major weight changes in the future, including from a pregnancy or with excessive weight loss.

-• You have realistic expectations about what the surgery can and cannot do.
+• You have realistic expectations about what the surgery can and can’t do.

 6. While effective, a tummy tuck may not be a permanent fix

-If you are a good candidate, a tummy tuck is a very effective way to give your abdomen a flatter, firmer appearance.
-The result is immediate, meaning you will wake up with tight skin and a flat contour.
+If you’re a good candidate, a tummy tuck can be a very effective way to make your abdomen look flatter and firmer.
+The results are immediate — you’ll wake up with tighter skin and a flat contour.
 The result will improve over the next few weeks as the swelling decreases and the scar fades.

-The improvement is permanent as long as you don’t lose or gain more than 10 to 15 lbs after the procedure.
-This could cause the excess skin to return, and you might need another procedure to fix it.
+The improvement is permanent as long as you don’t lose or gain more than 10 lbs to 15 lbs after the procedure.
+Big changes in weight could cause excess skin to return and you might need another procedure to fix it.

-While a tummy tuck gives you a slimmer appearance, it is not a weight loss surgery.
-It has no effect on your appetite, digestion, or metabolism.
-Weight loss surgery, on the other hand, does change your digestive system, in order to reduce your calorie intake.
-But it does not remove excess skin or result in a firmer belly, like a tummy tuck.
+While a tummy tuck gives you a slimmer appearance, it isn’t a weight-loss surgery.
+It doesn’t affect your appetite, digestion, or metabolism.
+Weight-loss surgery, on the other hand, does change how your digestive system works so you take in fewer calories.
+But it doesn’t remove excess skin or tighten your belly like a tummy tuck.

-There are several types of weight loss surgery.
-The three most common are:
+There are several types of weight-loss surgery.
+The three common ones are:

-• Gastric sleeve: This procedure is the permanent removal of 75% of your stomach.
+• Gastric sleeve: This procedure permanently removes 75% of your stomach.

-• Gastric bypass: In this procedure, a surgeon reduces the size of your stomach to a small pouch that is then attached to a lower part of the small intestine.
-This allows food to bypass the remainder of the stomach and the first part of the small intestine.
+• Gastric bypass: In this procedure, a surgeon makes your stomach smaller by turning it into a small pouch and attaching it to a lower part of your small intestine.
+This allows food to bypass the remainder of your stomach and the first part of your small intestine.
 This cuts down on the calories and fat you can absorb from food.

 • Adjustable gastric band: This involves a surgeon placing a ring with an inflatable, adjustable band around the top of your stomach to create a small pouch.
-It can make you feel full with a smaller amount of food, is not very invasive, and is easily reversible.
+It can make you feel full with a smaller amount of food, is less invasive, and is easily reversible.

 What are the best alternatives to a tummy tuck?

-Once you’re at your goal weight, there are some other, nonsurgical alternatives to a tummy tuck.
-These in-office procedures help tighten the skin and reduce fat deposits with thermal energy, radio frequency, or a cooling process.
-They work best if you are looking for small improvements, or if you don’t have a large amount of excess skin or muscle weakness.
+Once you’ve reached your goal weight, there are some nonsurgical alternatives to a tummy tuck.
+These in-office procedures use thermal energy, radio frequency, or a cooling process to help tighten your skin and reduce fat deposits.
+They work best if you’re looking for small improvements, or if you don’t have a lot of extra skin or muscle weakness.

 The bottom line

-A tummy tuck is a great way to create a firm belly profile when other measures don’t have results, but it isn’t right for everyone.
+Tummy tucks are one of the top five most popular cosmetic surgeries performed each year.
+They’re a great way to create a firm belly profile when things like diet and exercise aren’t enough.
+But they aren’t right for everyone.
 Tummy tucks are best for people who are close to their ideal body weight.

-If you’re interested in a contoured belly and think you might be a good candidate for a tummy tuck, consult with a plastic surgeon.
+If you’re interested in a more contoured belly and think you might be a good candidate for a tummy tuck, talk with a plastic surgeon.
 They can help determine if the procedure is a good option for you.

 why trust our exports reliability shield